Updated: Jan 11

 A fugue has a particular definition in music:

-a fugue (/fjuːɡ/) is a contrapuntal (see also counterpoint) compositional technique in two or more voices, built on a subject, or musical theme, that is introduced at the start of the composition and is repeated or copied and echoed, using changing pitches, timbres, timings and personalities etc. recurring frequently throughout the course of the composition.
+It is a compositional technique in two or more voices or parts, built on a subject, or musical theme, that is introduced at the start of the composition and is repeated or copied and echoed, using changing pitches, timbres, timings and personalities etc. recurring frequently throughout the course of the composition.

-I love a fugue myself because the repetition is increasingly easy to learn and play and it feels like you are practicing without trying.
+I love a fugue myself because the repetition is increasingly easy to learn and play.
+It feels like you are practicing without trying.
 But also, for film soundtracks especially, a fugue can be used to create tension as the melody and thrust of the tune are constantly pushed and pulled with or without resolution.